 One of the critical junctures in those two rebuilding years was the 2017 trade of Kevin Shattenkirk to the Washington Capitals at the trade deadline.
 It was not an easy decision for general manager Doug Armstrong to make, trading a popular player on a playoff-bound team; however, the result allowed his franchise to build a brighter future.

 But Alex Pietrangelo was the newly-minted team captain after the departure of David Backes, and youngster Colton Parayko looked like a workhorse in his second NHL season.
-Armstrong could not afford to pay Shattenkirk in excess of six million dollars per season, a number he would surely be seeking as a free agent, nor could he provide the blueliner a chance to play for his childhood team, the New York Rangers.
+Armstrong could not afford to pay Shattenkirk in excess of $6 million per season, a number he would surely be seeking as a free agent, nor could he provide the blueliner a chance to play for his childhood team, the New York Rangers.
 So Armstrong was faced with two choices: trade Shattenkirk before the deadline (something that had been rumored for years) or keep him for a playoff run.

 But Armstrong recognized that the departure of Backes and Troy Brouwer in the offseason had caused deeper wounds in his team than it appeared.
 He knew that his team would lose another player that offseason with the upcoming expansion draft for the Vegas Golden Knights.
 And his team helped make his decision by losing three consecutive games as the trade deadline loomed.

 There were plenty of suitors for Shattenkirk, but ultimately the Capitals acquired him with their offer of youngster Zach Sanford, veteran Brad Malone (a necessary contract move), a 2017 first-round pick, and a conditional 2019 second-round pick.
 The Capitals also received back goaltender Pheonix Copley, whom the Blues had acquired in the T.J.
 Oshie trade for Brouwer.
 Let’s take a look at how each piece has played out in the years since.